ethan-coe-renner/brainfuck-interpreter/README.md

 `]` If the byte at the data pointer is nonzero, then instead of moving the instruction pointer forward to the next command, jump it back to the command after the matching [ command.

-The above was taken from[wikipedia](https://en.wikipedia.org/wiki/Brainfuck).
+The above was taken from [wikipedia](https://en.wikipedia.org/wiki/Brainfuck).